Doooddle/FED-Assignment-2/README.md

             - Animated word fading: Adds a visual flourish to the game, making it more visually appealing and rewarding for players.
         - Lottie Animation Implementation (preloader.js)
             - While waiting for the page to load, we utilised a lottie animation that vanishes after 3 seconds.
+        - Instructions are added to the game ensuring that users will understand how to play it.

     - ### Hangman Game (Javascript & Lottie & API)